Trip To Japan

 Mihama American Village

 Located in central Okinawa near the U.S. military bases, Mihama American Village resembles a small American town, making it a unique attraction in Japan.
-This entertainment complex offers a variety of American and Okinawan shops, restaurants, and recreational facilities, including a large Ferris wheel that lights up beautifully at night.
+This entertainment complex offers a variety of American and Okinawan shops, restaurants, and recreational facilities, including a giant Ferris wheel that lights up beautifully at night.

 Okinawa Zoo and Museum